 The Diaz Lab is interested in developing targeted therapeutics for the treatment of glioma.
 We apply molecular and computational approaches to elucidate targets and pathways mediating cancer progression.
-To date, some of the most effective cancer therapies have been those that hone in on molecular defects associated with specific driver genes.
-However, in highly diverse tumors, such as gliomas, clinical trials of promising targeted therapeutics often produce mixed results.
+To date, some of the most effective cancer therapies have been those that hone in on molecular defects associated with specific genes.
+However, in highly diverse tumors, such as gliomas, clinical trials of promising targeted therapeutics have produced mixed results.
 This is at least partially due to intra-tumor regional heterogeneity in response to treatment.
 To address this pressing challenge, we combine high-throughput single-cell sequencing with state-of-the-art machine-learning algorithms, to produce quantitative models of tumor heterogeneity and micro-environment interaction.
 Moreover, brain tumor cells can exhibit phenotypes, and molecular signatures, of cell types found in the developing brain.
-We are also interested in the role of early-brain developmental programs in brain tumor growth.
+We are interested in the role of early-brain developmental programs in brain tumor growth.